Gorillas hum and sing while they eat to say, “do not disturb” (Scientific American)

 Saudi Arabia footballers ignore minute’s silence for London attack victims (The Guardian)

 Saudi Arabia’s Vision 2030 aims at dismantling the greatest welfare state in the world; it will create a huge toil shock and thousands of terrorists.
 It overlooks the robots coming: Make it from oil rent to robot rent, don’t create a nasty toil shock.
-Vision 2030 wants to transform Saudis into Irish migrants to US: white slaves, downtrodden and fueled by loads of whiskey.
+Vision 2030 wants to transform Saudis into Irish migrants to US: white slaves, downtrodden and fueled by whiskey.

 What is dystopian to you is utopian to me.
 Rather robots ruling than those rich pigs and their politician minions.